Businesses Improving the Black Community

 I learned about this initiative from an "Our Black Empowerment" YouTube video.

 I believe I found out about this channel after looking up the movie "Claudine" from 1974 about single mother of six on welfare.
-As you might've guessed, Kevin Samuels recommended this movie a few times when arguing that black women would be more careful about pregnacy if monthly child support checks were much less like during earlier times.
+As you might've guessed, Kevin Samuels recommended this movie a few times when arguing that black women would be more careful about pregnancy if monthly child support checks were much less like during earlier times.
 In the movie, the Claudine character receives approximately twenty bucks (~$20 USD) for each child ($120 monthly).
 That's excluding when she reported received external assistance.
 Watch the movie on YouTube.

 Michael Whitney & Associates